jasp-stats/jasp-desktop/Docs/development/guide-option-names.md

 3. Option names should be nouns, because they are things, whereas functions names should start with a verb, because they do things.
 4. Singular: When calling objects the typical preference should go to the singular form of a noun.
 The plural form is allowed to indicate multiple inputs.

-We first elaborate on these principles in R, and then discuss what they imply for the Qml forms.
-For Qml we use the same principles with only one exception, because Qml requires objects to begin with a capital letter, such as `CheckBox`, `Section`, `VariableList`.
-An R programmer most likely won't make Qml objects, but will use them.
-To keep things as consistent as possible, we opted for the same CamelCasing rules in Qml (as opposed to PascalCasing), but with a StartingUppercaseLetter.
+We first elaborate on these principles in R, and then discuss what these imply for the Qml forms.

-### Long option and descriptives names are not evil
+### Long and descriptive option names are not evil
 To enhance human readability, we recommend the use of descriptive names for objects and functions.
 This can lead to long option names - and a more typing, but given that most of the time people use autocomplete features in text editors, it is a small price to pay for enhanced clarity - the best state of code documentation is when the user does not need additional documentation to understand what the code does.
 At the other extreme, the users would need to bury themselves in the documentation to understand what the arguments mean - which takes much more time than simply typing a few extra letters.

 ### Use camelCase
 The reason that we opted for camelCase is that it does not need an extra character (such as an underscore, or full stop/dots) to separate words.
 Each capital letter indicates a new word.
 In R the names of objects and functions should start in lowercase, but each concatenated word should begins with a capital letter.
 No underscores are allowed.
 Neither are full stops/dots allowed for objects, unless they are used for S3 dispatch.

-### Rephrain from using verbs for option names
+### Refrain from using verbs for option names
 Option names should preferably be nouns and not verbs.
 Verbs emphasise actions, and are reserved to identify functions.

 #### Examples